Blog Details

 True locked knees are those in which your knee joint is physically locked into place and cannot be moved.
 Pseudo-locked knees, on the other hand, are caused by pain making it difficult to move the knee.
 When you suffer from occasional or chronic knee pain, we may be able to provide you with assistance.

-Some Common Causes Of A Locked Knee
+Some Common Causes of a Locked Knee

 You may also have a locked knee if you have severe pain with any knee movement.
 A pseudo-locked knee injury occurs when severe pain in the knee causes the knee muscles to flex and contract.
 The knee is not physically locked but, however, is unable to move properly.
 A sprained knee brace is a self-defense mechanism designed to reduce knee movements so that no further damage can be done.
 State some causes of locked Knee here: